 The AttributeUsageAttribute attribute has a special characteristic that you haven’t seen yet in the custom attributes you have created in this book.
 This attribute affects the behavior of the compiler, causing the compiler to sometimes report an error.
 Unlike the reflection code you wrote earlier for retrieving CommandLineRequiredAttribute and CommandLineSwitchAliasAttribute, AttributeUsageAttribute has no runtime code; instead, it has built-in compiler support.

 AttributeUsageAttribute is a predefined attribute.
 Not only do such attributes provide additional metadata about the constructs they decorate, but the runtime and compiler also behave differently to facilitate these attributes’ functionality.
 Attributes such as AttributeUsageAttribute, FlagsAttribute, ObsoleteAttribute, and ConditionalAttribute are examples of predefined attributes.
-They implement special behavior that only the CLI provider or compiler can offer because there are no extension points for additional noncustom attributes.
+They implement special behavior that only the CLI provider or compiler can offer because there are no extension points for additional non-custom attributes.
 In contrast, custom attributes are entirely passive.
-Listing 18.22 includes a couple of predefined attributes; Chapter 19 includes a few more.
+Listing 18.23 includes a couple of predefined attributes; Chapter 19 includes a few more.

 System.ConditionalAttribute